-Travel: St. Ives, Cornwall
+Travel: A winter break in St. Ives, Cornwall

 For years St. Ives has been mine and my husband's favourite place.
 We lived there for a short while nearly ten years ago and eloped to marry seven years ago this year.
 There are many things that I love about the place but in an effort to not write the longest blog ever I am summarising my five favourite things.
 If you are a fan of this part of England I hope you will share your favourite things about St Ives in the comments below.

 We have visited this lovely town for the past two New Years and absolutely loved it.
 The temperature is much warmer than up here in the Midlands, the beaches are quieter and still as beautiful and there is a magical atmosphere as always.
 If you do plan on celebrating the New Year in in St Ives one year make sure you bring your fancy dress costume.
 Virtually everyone dresses up and parades the streets.
 Pubs don't have tickets or bouncers so you can come and go as you please and everyone goes down to the beach at 12am to see the fireworks.
 There is an atmosphere suitable for couples, youngsters and families and everyone is so happy and friendly.
 We always book a restaurant way in advance or you could just have fish and chips in the harbour.